SDA-SE/sda-dropwizard-commons/sda-commons-server-auth/README.md

 The authentication can be disabled for use in test and development environments. **Be careful to NEVER disable authentication in production.**

+For the authentication provider root URL and a jwks source a required issuer can be configured by the attribute `requiredIssuer`.
+If the attribute `requiredIssuer` is set, the issuer of the token must match to the provided required issuer.
+A warning will be logged if the host name of the source url does not match the host name of the required issuer.
 Example config:
 ```yaml
 auth: